Quercus leucotrichophora: Description

-Quercus leucotrichophora is an evergreen tree bearing stalked, ovate to lancolate, acuminate, serrate, leathery, and dark green leaves which are glabrous above and densely white or gray pubescent beneath.
+Quercus leucotrichophora is an evergreen tree bearing stalked, ovate to lanceolate, acuminate, serrate, leathery, and dark green leaves which are glabrous above and densely white or gray pubescent beneath.
 The male flowers are slender and drooping spikes.
 The female spikes are sessile and axillary.
 There is a solitary acorn.

 Quercus leucotrichophora flowers in April to May and fruits in December.
 Naturally, it regenerates via seeds.

 Distribution and ecology

 Quercus leucotrichophora is distributed in Northern India, Nepal, Myanmar, Pakistan, and Sri Lanka.
 In Nepal, it naturally occurs at 1500–2700 m in forested areas in association with Rhododendron arboreum, Lyonia ovalifolia, and Myrica esculenta.
 On south-facing slopes and disturbed areas it forms associations with Pinus roxburghii (chir pine).

 The fungus Lactarius abbotanus forms ectomycorrhizae with the roots of this tree.

+Its branches are festooned with a variety of mosses, lichens, epiphytes, parasitic creepers, and other life forms that provide spaces for many creatures.

 The tree is affected with many types of leaf galls caused by different types of insects.
 Many Cecidomyiidae genera such as Asphondylia, Lasioptera and Dasineura are known to cause plant galls.
 An unknown Itonididae (cecidomyiid) caused pouch leaf galls on the tree.